aclao89/NYC_Race-SAT/README.md

 6. [Graduation outcome](https://data.cityofnewyork.us/Education/Graduation-Outcomes-Classes-Of-2005-2010-School-Le/vh2h-md7a) - The percentage of students who graduated, and other outcome information
 7. [School surveys](https://data.cityofnewyork.us/Education/NYC-School-Survey-2011/mnz3-dyi8) - Surveys of parents, teachers, and students at each school
 8. [NYC Housing Data](https://dev.socrata.com/foundry/data.cityofnewyork.us/5ebm-myj7) -Department of Finance (DOF) maintains records for all property sales in New York City, including sales of family homes in each borough.
 This list is a summary of neighborhood sales for Tax Class 1, 2 and 3 Family homes.
-9. [NYC Crime Data](https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Historic/qgea-i56i/data) - Filter the complaint dates fro the year 2011
+9. [NYC Crime Data](https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Historic/qgea-i56i/data) - Dataset includes all valid felony, misdemeanor, and violation crimes reported to the New York City Police Department (NYPD) from 2006 to the end of last year (2017).

 The extract, transform, and load (ETL) portion was done as part of dataquests instructions and methodology.